Leading Sustainable Organizations

 To create value, social intelligence must be mobilized.
-Insurgent CSR directors do so by cultivating a network of internal allies — call them social intrapreneurs — that are motivated to insert social intelligence into their planning and decision-making activities.
+Insurgent Corporate Social Responsibility (CSR) directors do so by cultivating a network of internal allies — call them social intrapreneurs — that are motivated to insert social intelligence into their planning and decision-making activities.
 The CSR Director’s office becomes a resource and coordinating point for these independent actions.
 I want to reiterate that I am not suggesting that the CSR office operate in an insurrectionary way.
 To succeed, CSR managers must have buy-in at the top; most of their work is, in fact, translating leadership’s overall sustainability strategy into employee decision making.

 Stakeholder engagement is a basic CSR function, and most sustainability directors are adept at mapping external constituencies and their interests.
 Sustainability insurgents leverage this skill, but turn it inward, using it to identify sponsors and allies within their company who understand the value of social intelligence.
 I have found that a simple Sustainability Behavioral Matrix, shown in Figure 1, is an effective way to organize the analysis.